 - University Personnel uses CHRS Recruiting (powered by PageUp) for staff, management and faculty recruitments which make its advertised positions available from any Internet accessible computer.

 - Advertisements and newsletters will always carry the Equal Employment Opportunity clause.

-- Minorities / women / veterans / persons with disabilities will be considered for all positions for which they are qualified.
+- Minority and female applicants will be considered for all positions for which they are qualified.